Johann Georg Ehrlich

 Johann Georg Ehrlich (13 October 1676 – 8 February 1743) was a German merchant and town councillor from Dresden, Electorate of Saxony.

 Ehrlich was born in Hennersdorf near Frauenstein.
-As well as his public service in Dresden, he founded the eponymous Ehrlichsches Gestift.
+In addition to his public service in Dresden, he founded in 1740 the eponymous Ehrlichsches Gestift.
+The Ehrlich School and Poor Relief Foundation provided assistance until 1938.
+The foundation was expropriated in 1960 and restored in the 1990s.
 He died in Dresden, aged 66.